-When the Michigan Environmental Council came on the scene in 1980 it had six member groups—each one a traditional “environmental” organization dedicated to the state’s natural resources.
+When Michigan Environmental Council came on the scene in 1980 it had six member groups, each one a traditional environmental organization dedicated to protecting the state’s natural resources.

-Today that membership has grown to almost 70, and represents a far more diverse collection of organizations, including those devoted primarily to public health, faith, energy, urban justice, land protection, water, and elevating environmental issues in politics, among others.
+Today that membership has grown to nearly 100 and represents a far more diverse collection of organizations, including those devoted primarily to public health, faith, energy, urban justice, land protection, water and elevating environmental issues in politics.

 The diversity of our allies and members is one of our greatest strengths.
-When we can unite all those interests behind common public policy goals, we demonstrate to political leaders the broad and deep commitment of Michigan residents to protecting and restoring our air, land and water.
+When we unite all those interests behind common public policy goals, we demonstrate to political leaders the broad and deep commitment of Michigan residents to protecting the health of Michigan's people and environment.